Mastodon

 The second volume of the “Mueller report” was an embarrassing cop-out.
 Mueller implied that Trump may have obstructed justice, but he refused to come to any clear conclusions and refused to make prosecutorial recommendations.
 I ended up having to do his job for him.
 Read that article for details, but, in summary, Trump might have broken the law by trying to get White House Counsel Don McGahn, former campaign manager Paul Manafort, and former Trump attorney Michael Cohen to lie to or mislead investigators (see Volume II, Section II, Parts I, J, and K respectively).

 In all three cases, the evidence was insufficient to warrant impeachment, let alone conviction.
 With McGahn, it cannot be proved that an obstructive act even occurred—it’s McGahn’s word against Trump’s.
-I suspect McGahn is telling the truth, and that Trump broke the law, there is no way to prove it beyond a reasonable doubt.
+I suspect McGahn is telling the truth, and that Trump broke the law, but there is no way to prove it beyond a reasonable doubt.
 With Manafort and Cohen, the alleged acts occurred, but whether they constituted obstruction would depend on what Trump intended by them (because they were not intrinsically criminal).
 There is not enough circumstantial evidence to establish beyond a reasonable doubt that Trump had a criminal intent.

 Ukraine Scandal